 Instructions

-- Pre-heat the oven to 350º.
-Pre-cook the pie crust for 10 minutes (use store bought for a quicker recipe).
+- Preheat the oven to 350ºF.
+Pre-cook the pie crust for 10 minutes (use store-bought for a quicker recipe).

-- In a large pan (warm some oil first if desired), start by cooking the onion and green onion on medium-high heat with a pinch of salt for about 5-7 minutes.
-Stir often.
-When the veggies are browned, then add the garlic and cook for one more minute, but not longer so it does not burn.
+- Warm a large pan with a little oil, then add the onion and green onion with a pinch of salt.
+Cook on medium-high heat for about 5-7 minutes and stir often.
+When the veggies are soften and slightly browned, then add the garlic and cook for one more minute, but not longer so it does not burn.

-- Add the spinach, stir and cook until wilted, about 3-5 minutes.
+- Add the spinach, stir and cook until wilted, about 3-5 minutes (cook down until the veggies are not watery anymore).
 Remove from the heat and set aside to let it cool down.

 - In a blender, combine the tofu, cornstarch, nutritional yeast and salt.